-- 7.1 We do not make, and will not accept, facilitation payments or "kickbacks" of any kind.
-Facilitation payments are typically small, unofficial payments made to secure or expedite a routine government action by a government official. - 7.2 If you are asked to make a payment on our behalf, you should always be mindful of what the payment is for and whether the amount requested is proportionate to the goods or services provided.
+If you are asked to make a payment on our behalf, you should always be mindful of what the payment is for and whether the amount requested is proportionate to the goods or services provided.
 You should always ask for a receipt which details the reason for the payment.
-If you have any suspicions, concerns or queries regarding a payment, you should raise these in accordance with the procedures in Clause 10 below. - 7.3 Kickbacks are typically payments made in return for a business favour or advantage.
+If you have any suspicions, concerns or queries regarding a payment, you should raise these with the Company Secretary.

+Kickbacks are typically payments made in return for a business favour or advantage.
 All workers must avoid any activity that might lead to, or suggest, that a facilitation payment or kickback will be made or accepted by us.

-8. DONATIONS
+7. DONATIONS

-We do not contribute to political parties.
+We do not make contributions to political parties.
 We only make charitable donations that are legal and ethical under local laws and practices.
-No donation must be offered or made without the prior approval of the Regional Managing Director.
+No donation must be offered or made without the prior approval of the relevant Managing Director.

-9. YOUR RESPONSIBILITIES
+8. YOUR RESPONSIBILITIES

-- 9.1 You must ensure that you read, understand and comply with this policy. - 9.2 The prevention, detection and reporting of bribery and other forms of corruption are the responsibility of all those working for us or under our control.
-All workers are required to avoid any activity that might lead to, or suggest, a breach of this policy. - 9.3 You must alert a relevant person as soon as possible if you believe or suspect that a conflict with this policy has occurred, or may occur in the future.
-(See section10 below:
+You must ensure that you read, understand and comply with this policy.

+The prevention, detection and reporting of bribery and other forms of corruption are the responsibility of all those working for us or under our control.
+All workers are required to avoid any activity that might lead to, or suggest, a breach of this policy.

-"How to raise a concern").
-For example, If a client or potential client offers you something in order to gain a business advantage with us, or indicates to you that a gift or payment is required to secure their business.
+You must notify your manager as soon as possible if you believe or suspect that a conflict with this policy has occurred, or may occur in the future.
+For example, if a client or potential client or other third party offers you something to gain a business advantage with us, or indicates to you that a gift or payment is required to secure their business.
+Further "red flags" that may indicate bribery or corruption are set out in the Appendix to this policy.

-9.4 Any worker who breaches this policy will face disciplinary action, which could result in dismissal for gross misconduct.
+Any employee who breaches this policy will face disciplinary action, which could result in dismissal for gross misconduct.
+We reserve our right to terminate our contractual relationship with other workers if they breach this policy.

-10. RECORD-KEEPING
+9. RECORD-KEEPING

-- 10.1 We must keep financial records and have appropriate internal controls in place, which will evidence the business reason for making payments or gifts to third parties. - 10.2 You must declare and keep a written record of all hospitality or gifts accepted or offered, which will be subject to managerial review. - 10.3 You must ensure all expenses claims relating to hospitality, gifts or expenses incurred to third parties are submitted in accordance with our expenses policy and specifically record the reason for the expenditure. - 10.4 All accounts, invoices, memoranda and other documents and records relating to dealings with third parties, such as clients, suppliers and business contacts, should be prepared and maintained with strict accuracy and completeness.
-No accounts must be kept "off-book" to facilitate or conceal improper payments.
+We must keep financial records and have appropriate internal controls in place which will evidence the business reason for making payments to third parties.

+You must declare and keep a written record of all hospitality or gifts accepted or offered, which will be subject to managerial review.

+You must ensure all expenses claims relating to hospitality, gifts or expenses incurred to third parties are submitted in accordance with our expenses policy and specifically record the reason for the expenditure.

+All accounts, invoices, memoranda and other documents and records relating to dealings with third parties, such as clients, suppliers and business contacts, must be prepared and maintained with strict accuracy and completeness.
+No accounts shall be kept "off-book" to facilitate or conceal improper payments.

-11. How to raise a concern
+10. HOW TO RAISE A CONCERN

-- 11.1 You are required and encouraged to raise concerns directly with your manager about any issue or suspicion of malpractice at the earliest possible stage.
-The same applies to any queries you have about this policy, for instance if you are unsure whether a particular act constitutes bribery or corruption.
-If for any reason you think it inappropriate to raise the issue with your own manager, you may go the manager next in line above, for instance the relevant Regional Managing Director or Regional Finance Director, or if necessary the Chief Executive.
-Alternatively, you may contact the independently-supervised confidential helpline offered by Gannett, Newsquest's parent company, on 0808 234 8157, or by email at gciethics@flynn-law.com, or by writing to Law Offices of Garrett S. Flynn, LLC, Pondview Corporate Center, 74 Batterson Park Road, Second Floor, Farmington, CT 06034-0887. - 11.2 More information about the Gannett helpline and the Gannett Ethics Policy, including Gannett's Ethics Violations Reporting Policy, is available through the confidential helpline or at www.gannett.com
+You are encouraged to raise concerns about any issue or suspicion of malpractice at the earliest possible stage.
+If you are unsure whether a particular act constitutes bribery or corruption, or if you have any other queries, these should be raised with your Managing Director and the Company Secretary in accordance with the procedure set out in our whistleblowing policy.
+A copy of our whistleblowing policy can be found at section 1.12 of the Personnel Policies and Procedures Manual available on the Company's intranet site.

-12. WHAT TO DO IF YOU ARE A VICTIM OF BRIBERY OR CORRUPTION
+11. WHAT TO DO IF YOU ARE A VICTIM OF BRIBERY OR CORRUPTION